DipakBagal/Sentiment-Analysis-UserReviews/README.md

 This repository has a set of problems in the field of text sentiment analysis.
 Using short (Amazon Reviews Data) and the long (IMDB Reviews Data) format text reviews to extract seentiment

-## Dataset: Amazon Customer Reviews
-*work-in-progress, expected to be updated by Late April*

 ## Dataset: IMDB Movie Reviews
 #### About Data:
 IMDB Reviews is one of the best known data datasets for sentiment analysis.
 It comprises a selection of 50,000 highly-polarized long-form movie reviews.
 The median length of reviews is 175 words.